-The St. Patrick’s Parade in Montreal has been Postponed for 2020 (date to be determined for 2021)
+The St. Patrick’s Parade in Montreal has been Cancelled for 2021 due to the COVID Pandemic and Public safety concerns

 Under the direction of The United Irish Societies of Montreal, Inc.

 Each year since 1956 the United Irish Societies of Montreal has organized a contest to select a queen and princesses for the annual parade.
 The event was originally called the Queen’s Pageant and held at the Sailor’s Club in Old Montreal.
 Today, the Selection Evening is a public speaking contest held downtown.

 The United Irish Societies of Montreal, with the help of advertisements, publishes a yearly souvenir program / yearbook distributed at the annual Awards Banquet.

 In the souvenir program / yearbook we celebrate the events of the past year, culminating with the annual parade.

 Below is a downloadable copy of the program / yearbook in PDF format.
 Please be sure to read through it and, where possible, be sure to do business with our advertisers.
 Please be sure to mention where you saw their advertisement.